 MA (Cantab) BM BCh (Oxon) DRCOG DFSRH DCH MRCGP DPhil

-I am the Oxford Programme Lead of the ARCHIE programme (early Antibiotic use in 'at Risk' CHildren with InfluEnza), which is funded by an NIHR Programme Grant for Applied Research.
+I am also Oxford Programme Lead of the ARCHIE programme (early Antibiotic use in 'at Risk' CHildren with InfluEnza), which is funded by a NIHR Programme Grant for Applied Research.
 'At risk' children with underlying conditions such as asthma, diabetes, cerebral palsy are more prone than otherwise healthy children to becoming more unwell from influenza-related complications such as chest, ear and throat infections.
 The ARCHIE programme will develop a robust evidence base for treating these children with antibiotics early during an influenza-like illness.
-These findings will play a key role in informing antibiotic prescribing policy during influenza epidemics and pandemics.

 Persistent 'postinfectious' cough following an acute respiratory tract infection is also a commonly encountered problem in primary care.
 I have led the delivery of two key studies in this area.
 Firstly, a multi-centre clinical trial to find out whether montelukast, a medication which is already used to treat asthma, is also an effective treatment for postinfectious cough, and secondly, a study to work out how commonly we find whooping cough (pertussis) and Mycoplasma pneumoniae infections in children with postinfectious cough.
 These findings will help inform evidence-based management of postinfectious cough as well as inform whooping cough immunisation policy in the UK.